freeradical13/freeradical13.github.io/index.md

 ## Laboratory Techniques

+### General Techniques

 An [assay][] is a scientific analysis of some substance(s).

 [In vitro][] describes an experiment run in or on glass and outside an organism's normal environment, whereas [in vivo][] describes an experiment run on an organism in its normal environment.

+A [Bunsen burner][] creates a flame of about 1,000 °C which is used for sterilization and heating.
+Expanding air around the bunsen burner also drives some microorganisms in the air away from the work area, which is about 1-2 feet in radius around the burner.
+An [inoculation loop][] may be used to transfer microorganisms in a liquid: first, sterilizing the loop in the bunsen burner, letting the loop cool near the burner, then using the loop for transfer, and then sterilizing the loop again.

+Double stranded DNA may be split into two, single-stranded DNA molecules often by increasing temperature.
+The process of complementary strands of DNA or RNA combining together under proper conditions (e.g. temperature) is called [nucleic acid hybridization][] or annealing.

+A [DNA Library][] is a collection of DNA framents stored in a population of organisms (e.g. DNA plasmids in yeasts).
+A [cDNA Library][] is a DNA library of mRNA (without introns) which has been converted into [Complementary DNA][] (cDNA) using reverse transcriptase.

+[Replica Plating][] is a technique that transfers cells from one plate to another in the same spot as the last plate with different growth media on each plate and the plates can be compared to each other to determine which growth media cells can and cannot grow on.

+[X-Ray Crystallography][] focuses an X-ray beam through a substance on a detector that creates a 3D structures from the defraction of the X-ray beams by the atoms of the substance.

+### Plating

+A [petri dish][] is a glass or plastic covered plate used to grow (or [culture][cell culture]) microbes.
+Petri dishes may be coated with a solid, liquid, or semi-solid [growth medium][] with nutrients that microbes may use to grow.

+Common plates include [agar plates][] with a high melting point of 85°C ([agar][] is a jelly from red algae made of 70% agarose [a polymer of galactose] and 30% [agaropectin][] [various small molecules such as sulfates and pyruvates]).

+Use a marker to write on the outside of the non-cover part (in case the cover falls off) before use with a date, time, and description.
+When not in use, tape the lid to the plate and write the same information on the tape.
+Plates are stored "upside down" (agar up; lid down) to avoid condensation (e.g. from temperature changes or microbe metabolism) falling back down on the plate.

+### Staining

+Acidic dyes (e.g. nigrosin) have a negative charge which repels the negative surface charge of bacteria.
+Such dyes may be used as a [negative stain][] where the background is stained and the organisms are not.

+Basic dyes are positively charged and attracted to most bacteria.
+A [simple stain][] uses a single dye (e.g. methylene blue) to visualize size, shape, arrangement, and structure of any organisms on a plate.

+A differential stain uses multiple dyes to identify different classes of organisms.
+An [acid-fast stain][] identifies bacteria with a waxy outer coating (e.g. <i>Mycobacterium</i>, <i>Nocardia</i>).

+A structural stain helps visualize bacterial structures such as flagella, endospores, and capsules.

+[Heat-fixing][] is used to dessicate and kill bacteria to preserve their shape and size, and firmly attach them to the slide to withstand the wash steps during staining.

+### Hemocytometer

+A [hemocytometer][] is used to estimate the number of cells in a fluid (originally created for blood cells and thus the heme- prefix).
+It is a glass plate with a chamber designed for a specific amount of fluid and thus a fixed volume.
+The glass normally has laser-etched squares of dimensions of, for example, 1mm wide x 1mm tall x 0.1mm depth, or 0.1 mm<sup>3</sup>, or 10<sup>-4</sup> mL.
+Estimate the number of cells per mL:

+1. Count the number of cells per square in a few of the squares.
+1. Take the average of these counts.
+1. Multiply the average by 10<sup>4</sup> to calculate the approximate number of cells per mL.

+### Electrophoresis

 [Gel electrophoresis][] determines the size of DNA, RNA, or proteins by moving them through a gel and buffer using electricity.
 A solid but porous gel (e.g. [Agarose][] or [Polyacrylamide][]) is hardened in a container with a comb that is removed after solidification and leaves small wells in a row where the target substances will begin.
 The gel is submerged in a liquid buffer (e.g. [TAE][] or [TBE][]) which can carry electrical current.
 A negative electrode (cathode) is placed on one side of the container and a positive electrode (anode) on the other side.
 Target substances are injected into the wells, each defining a lane.
 A reference substance called a ladder is placed in the first lane which will present known sizes as reference for the other lanes.
 When an electrical current is turned on for a period of time, target substances will travel towards their opposite charge through the gel (e.g. negatively charged DNA and RNA travel toward the anode).
 Target substances are dyed for visualization with a UV light.
 The location of the substances in each lane, and relative to the ladder, allow for estimation of the length of the substances (e.g. number of base pairs for DNA).
 Larger molecules move more slowly through the gel than smaller molecules.
 Double stranded DNA tends to be linear and simple to analyze whereas single-stranded nucleic acids or proteins need to be denatured with substances such as NaOH for single stranded RNA or DNA, and [SDS][] (or SLS) for proteins (which also gives a predictable negative charge).

-Double stranded DNA may be split into two, single-stranded DNA molecules often by increasing temperature.
-The process of complementary strands of DNA or RNA combining together under proper conditions (e.g. temperature) is called [nucleic acid hybridization][] or annealing.
+An [electrophoretic mobility shift assay][] determines if certain proteins can bind to certain DNA or RNA molecules.
+This uses gel electrophoresis with a control sample without proteins as the ladder, and in the other lanes, if proteins bind to the nucleic acids, then the substance will be large and move more slowly through the gel.

+### Blots

 A [Southern blot][] is used to detect if a mixture of DNA contains a specific DNA sequence.
 Restriction enzymes are used to break the DNA into pieces.
 The DNA mixture is separated by size using gel electrophoresis.
 The gel is combined with a sheet of positively charged [Nylon][] or [Nitrocellulose][] using pressure and baked.
 A [hybridization probe][] is a complementary DNA strand that is used to search for the specific sequence.
 It is made fluorescent or radioactive for detection.
 The hybridization probe is applied to the gel and Nitrocellulose plate and time is given for any potential annealing.
 The plate is then washed and if the probe is detected, then annealing occurred and the sequence was present in the original sample.